-Download and print this accident form and keep it in your car.
+Download and print the Car Accident Information Form below and keep it in your car.
 This will help you make sure you get all the information you need if you are ever involved in a car accident.

-However, many police departments have cut back on making police reports for less serious accidents and normally do not come to the scene unless there is a need to keep the peace or if the drivers are not cooperating with each other in exchanging information.
+Many police departments in the Dallas area have cut back on making police reports for less serious accidents and normally do not come to the scene unless there is a need to keep the peace or if the drivers are not cooperating with each other in exchanging information.

 One of the biggest misconceptions in a car accident case is that the insurance company is there to help and protect you.
 In fact, it is quite the opposite!
 If you are involved in an auto accident with another driver who is at fault, then that driver’s insurance company has the legal and contractual duty to protect and defend the other driver from your claim or lawsuit.
 Although the adjuster will investigate your claim, the investigation is done in order to determine how strong your case is and whether they can uncover some legal defense.
 In the end, the insurance company’s loyalty is to their driver, and not to you!

-- Remember to not give any written or recorded statement.
+- Never give any written or recorded statement.
 The adjuster for the other driver will probably tell you that a statement is legally required, but it is not.
 The reason they want to get your recorded statement is to have something to use against you in the event you take legal action for the car wreck.

-- Do not sign a Release.
+- Never sign a Release.
 Do not sign a release or anything that says it is a release.
 Do not even sign a check that says it is a release.
 If you do, you may lose all your rights.

-- And do not sign any Authorizations, such as medical or employment authorizations.
+- Do not sign any Authorizations, such as medical or employment authorizations.
 If you do, then you may be giving unlimited access to your private records and information.
 This gives the adjuster the ability to collect information to defend against you injury claim.

 Diminution in Value Claim